Coat of arms of the British Antarctic Territory

-The coat of arms of the British Antarctic Territory was first granted in 1952, when the territory was still a dependency of the Falkland Islands (along with South Georgia and the South Sandwich Islands).
+The coat of arms of the British Antarctic Territory are the official coat of arms for the British Antarctic Territory was first granted in 1952, when the territory was still a dependency of the Falkland Islands (along with South Georgia and the South Sandwich Islands).

+History

+The coat of arms were first awarded in 1952 to each of the constituent members of Falkland Island Dependencies, which the British Antarctic Territory was a part.
+This was the first grant of arms made by Queen Elizabeth II after her accession to the throne.
 The arms consist of a shield bearing a flaming torch on a wavy background representing the sea.
 The dexter supporter is a golden lion, representing the United Kingdom.
 The sinister supporter is an Emperor penguin, representing the native wildlife in the territory.
 The lion stands on a compartment of grass, while the penguin stands on a compartment of ice.
-The crest is a representation of the RRS Discovery, the research ship used by Robert Falcon Scott and Ernest Shackleton on their first journey to the Antarctic.

-The motto is “Research and Discovery”, reflecting the aims of the British Antarctic Survey.
+The crest is a representation of the RRS Discovery, the research ship used in 1901 by the caption Robert Falcon Scott on his first journey to the Antarctic.
+The motto "Research and Discovery" was chosen as a reference to historical British Antarctic explorers and its current status as a marine science research base.

 The coat of arms appears in the fly of the flag of the British Antarctic Territory.